 Cause 1: Random Test Audit

-The most random would be if College Board decided to do a random audit of tests to ensure scoring accuracy and yours got chosen.
-If that were the case, you'd have to wait longer, but they'd eventually be sent.
+The most random reason would be if the College Board decided to do a random audit of tests to ensure scoring accuracy and your test got chosen.
+If that were the case, you'd have to wait longer for your scores, but they'd eventually get sent to you.

-If you didn't get an email or letter from College Board (they're a fan of sending information out by hard copy mail, for some reason), then you could give your regional College Board office a call.
-Be prepared to be transferred and put on hold for a while.
-If you can't tell, I haven't had the best customer service when it comes to College Board.
+If you didn't get an email or letter from the College Board (they're a fan of sending information out by mail, for some reason), you could give your regional College Board office a call.
+Be prepared to be transferred and put on hold for a while, though.
+If you can't tell, I haven't had the best customer service when it comes to the College Board.

 Cause 2: Red Flags on Your Test

-Another possible reason is that your test was flagged because you improved by an unusually large number of points, like 400 or 500.
-If students go up hundreds of points between test administrations, then College Board might hold back your test to check for scoring accuracy or signs of cheating.
+Another possible reason is that your test was flagged because you improved by an unusually large number of points, such as 400 or 500 points.
+If your SAT score goes up hundreds of points between test administrations, the College Board might hold your test to check for scoring accuracy or signs of cheating.

 Cause 3: Irregularities at Your Testing Site

 Another possible reason for score delay would be irregularities at the testing site.
-An example is on the June 6, 2015 SAT, when some students got an extra 5 minutes on what should have been a 20 minute section.
+As an example, this happened during the June 6, 2015 SAT, when some students got an extra five minutes on what should have been a 20-minute section.

 Cause 4: They're Just Being Slow

-Finally, there might be no other reason behind your score delay than College Board is running behind.
-They have a ton of tests to grade from students all over the U.S. and world.
-Plus, they seem to be running into lots of obstacles this year with all the changes in their exams.
+Finally, the reason might simply be that the College Board is running behind.
+They have a ton of tests to grade from students all over the US and world.

 Where to Check If Others Have Received Their SAT Scores

-There are plenty of discussion forums of students getting up early (or staying up late, depending on your time zone) and counting down to the exact moment when their scores are released.
-The best ones can be found on College Confidential, where you can create an account and play your part in the waiting game.
-Again, release time varies, so there's really no use getting stressed and losing sleep over it.
-They'll be there when you wake up in the morning.
+The most up-to-date threads can be found on College Confidential, on which you can create an account and play your part in the waiting game.
+Again, release times vary, so there's really no use getting stressed and losing sleep over it.
+Your scores will be there when you wake up in the morning!

-Once you get your scores, you can decide whether you're satisfied with the outcome or want (and have time) to register for another date and retest.
+Once you get your SAT scores, you can decide whether you're satisfied with the outcome or want (and have time) to retake the test.